marquezrn03/Pickering-Emulsions-Tappi-Nano-2025/README.md

 This work was developed by Ronald Marquez, Roberto J. Aguado, Blaise Tardy, and Marc Delgado Aguilar, and was presented at the **Tappi Nano 2025 conference in Girona, Spain**.

+## How to use

+### Online (Recommended)
+The easiest way to use the tool is to visit the live demo link: [https://marquezrn03.github.io/Pickering-Emulsions-Tappi-Nano-2025/](https://marquezrn03.github.io/Pickering-Emulsions-Tappi-Nano-2025/)

+## The Dataset

+The dataset was manually curated from over 80 scientific articles and is embedded as a JSON object within the `index.html` file.
+It includes parameters such as:
+* Nanocellulose type (CNC, CNF, etc.) and source (wood, cotton, bacterial, etc.)
+* Chemical modifications and surface properties
+* Particle dimensions and aspect ratio
+* Emulsion type (o/w, w/o), oil type, and concentration
+* Resulting droplet size and stability

+The data itself is licensed under a **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.
+You are free to share and adapt the data for any purpose, provided you give appropriate credit.

 ---

 ## 📖 Project overview